enix/banana/docs/PLUGINS.md

 #### Output

 The plugin should write on standard output a JSON representation of the `BackupMetadata` struct.
 In additon, it can write on file descriptor 3 plugin-specific datas that will be downloadable from the UI.
+Those datas should be in `gzip` format.

 #### Examples